lbeder/health-monitor-rails/README.md

 ### FileAbsence

 This check allows you to create a file on your server when you would like to force the check to fail.
-For example if you are utilizing the `health.json` as you health check page for your load balancer and would like to force a machine offline.
+For example, if utilizing the `health.json` as the health check page for your load balancer and would like to force a machine offline.

 * `filename`: the file relative to the rails root that must remain absent for the health check to remain passing.
 For example: `public/remove-from-nginx` (Can also be a full path `/opt/app/remove-from-nginx`)